iMoonDay/MagnetCraft/README.md

 ## Module introduction

-This module is a module of a series of functional props made with the theme of magnets and extended and expanded.
+This module is a module of a series of functional props made with the theme of magnets and extended.

 ## Introduction of items